Groodian/HomeMission/README.md

   # The date when the task was completed.
   completionDate: DateTime!

-  # Copy of the name of the task type to disable cascading.
+  # Copy of the name of the task type to avoid cascading.
   name: String!

   # Copy of the points of the task type to disable cascading.